AuReMe/esmecata/README.md

     workflow            Run all esmecata steps (proteomes, clustering and annotation with eggnog-mapper). precomputed         Use precomputed database to create estimated data for the run.

 Steps proteomes and annotation by UniProt requires an internet connection (for REST and SPARQL queries, except if you have a local Uniprot SPARQL endpoint).
-Step clustering requires mmseqs2.
-Annotation can be performed with UniProt or eggnog-mapper (which is then a requirement if the option is selected).
+Step clustering requires MMseqs2.
+Annotation can be performed with UniProt or eggNOG-mapper (which is then a requirement if the option is selected).
 Precomputed requires the esmecata_database.zip file.
 ````

 ## Usage